Nate711/DJIPupperTests/README.md

 void setup()
 {
     DriveSystem d; // Initialization
-    d.SetPosition(0, 0.5); // Set the setpoint for motor 0 to 0.5 radians.
-This setpoint is for the angle of the output shaft, not the motor. d.SetUniformPositionGains(4.5, 0.0003); // Set the pid gains for all motors to kp=4.5 [A/rad] and kd=0.0003 [A/rad/s] d.ActivateActautor(0); // Activate motor 0, all other motors will be idling (zero voltage)
+    d.SetPosition(6, 0.5); // Set the setpoint for motor 6 (ID 1 on CAN2) to 0.5 radians.
+This setpoint is for the angle of the output shaft, not the motor. d.SetAllPositionKp(4.5); // Set the kp pid gain for all motors to kp=4.5 [A/rad] d.SetAllPositionKd(0.001); // Set the kp pid gain for all motors to kd=0.0003 [A/rad/s] d.ActivateActautor(6); // Activate motor 6 (ID 1 on CAN2), all other motors will be idling (zero voltage)
     // Other control options include current control and idle.
 }
 void loop()